vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-open-with-history.md

 ## Goal and functional relevance of exercise

-### Build to standing-on-toes-with-eyes-open duration at at least 3 minutes
+### Maintain standing-on-toes-with-eyes-open duration at at least 3 minutes

 The exercise of standing on toes with eyes open is complementary to the exercise of standing on toes with eyes closed.
 The main difference